hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_cityscape_where_ainauts_and_ai_work_tog_f564cd44-bd07-4532-9e69-f62048d5b8e4-0_1.content.md

 # Future City Building

-Experience a breathtaking view of a futuristic cityscape where AInauts and AI work together to create massive, sustainable structures and infrastructure.
+Experience a breathtaking view of a futuristic cityscape where Ainautes and AI work together to create massive, sustainable structures and infrastructure.
 This wallpaper embodies the future of urban development where technology and sustainability are at the forefront.

 ## A New Era of City Building